bokulich-lab/q2-ena-uploader/README.md

 ![ENA Studies](https://img.shields.io/badge/ENA%20Studies-9-blue)
 ![ENA Samples](https://img.shields.io/badge/ENA%20Samples-5638-blue)

 The **q2-ena-uploader** is a [QIIME 2](https://qiime2.org/) plugin designed for the programmatic submission of metadata and raw sequence reads to the European Nucleotide Archive (ENA).

+The documentation and tutorials are available at https://bokulich-lab.github.io/q2-ena-uploader/.